GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/4ff5b4f6-da7e-4583-b51c-39596f620ff3"  width="60%" height="60%">

 Next, we will set up our `Sink`.
 This step will call to create a new `Sink dataset` so that we can connect to Azure Data Lake Storage.
+We are using the same `Storage account` we created before

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/150e2061-8770-47de-8a23-4599321d6668"  width="60%" height="60%">

+Once the `Linked Services` from our Data Factory to our Data Lake Storage is created, we will define the destination file path.
+We can browse to navigate into our raw-data directory we created before inside our Container.
+We finally create a name for the csv file to be stored.

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/be7e63b3-21ad-4f13-90ac-8fb096a01549"  width="60%" height="60%">